talwrii/ffmpeg-cookbook/README.md

 <a name="aevalsrc-sine"> </a>
 <a name="variables-2"> </a>
 # Audio engineering
 FFmpeg is not explicitly designed for audio engineering and there a number of tools better suited for serious engineering.
-However, `ffmpeg` is performant, convenient for editting videos that need a little engineering and these examples are fun, interactive, and can demostrate features
+However, `ffmpeg` is performant, convenient for editing videos that need a little engineering and these examples are fun, interactive, and can demonstrate features
 ## Generating a sine wave using aevalsrc
 [aevalsrc (doc)](https://ffmpeg.org/ffmpeg-filters.html#aevalsrc) allows you to use a function to express a sound.
 Here we reimplement the [sine wave recipe](#sine) using this.